Robertki16/space-game/README.md

 # How to Run
 - Download and extract **all** of the files.
-- Install the font (not nessasary to run the program - defults to 'Times').
+- Install the font (not necessary to run the program - defaults to 'Times').
 - Run either the python or the application in  same folder as the images.

 # How to Play